 Children may not be memorizing letters and numbers, but they are practicing communication and executive function skills--things that truly set them up for academic success.
+Hence, it may be an excellent idea to find child care management near you and enroll your child.
 I talk more about how this happens in Zero to Five: 70 Essential Parenting Tips Based on Science.

 Did preschoolers get 120 minutes of active play per day, on average, in childcare?